 The Norwich Business School (NBS) is home to a vibrant and engaged research community.
 This was illustrated in the latest HEFCE assessment of research excellence which put Norwich Business School 17th overall in the UK out of 101 business schools and in 9th place for the quality of its research publications (Times Higher Education).

 The results also show that our research has been designated as world leading or internationally excellent in terms of the impact it has on business, society, the economy, culture, public policy and services in The Research Excellence Framework (REF2014)

-- Finance Group
+- Finance Group (FIN)

-- Accounting Group
+- Accounting Group (ACC)

 - Employment Systems and Institutions (ESI);

-- Business Regulation;
+- Responsible Business Regulation Group;

 - Marketing, Entrepreneurship and Business Strategy (MEBS);